The WEEE Directive (2012/19/EU) aims to reduce the amount of waste electrical and electronic equipment that ends up in landfill.

 Distributor Takeback Scheme (DTS), through Designated Collection Facilities (DCFs)

 The first stage of the WEEE processing chain is collecting WEEE disposed of by consumers.
 A major method of achieving this in the UK is the national Distributor Takeback Scheme, which incorporates a network of Designated Collection Facilities.
-The contract for the operator of the DTS is Valpak Retailer WEEE Services Ltd. for the first three compliance periods (2007-2009).
-After this period the Government will engage in national consultations to determine the success of the scheme and how best to proceed.
+The DTS is currently operated by Valpak Retail WEEE Services and it exempts members from having to fulfil the in store take back requirement themselves when consumers purchase a new equivalent piece of EEE from them.

 The DTS has three main operational objectives: